beetexe24/Reactsample/README.md

 <h1 align="center">Assessment</h1>

 ## OVERVIEW
-This is for assessment that displays location of the user and it's profile information.
+This is simple application displays location of the user and it's profile information.

 ## REQUIREMENTS
 * PHP 8.1.17 or higher.
 Use laragon `https://laragon.org/download/` or xampp `https://www.apachefriends.org/download.html`